juliuscaezer/StockFormer/README.md

 - Time2Vec implementation based on [Kazemi et al., 2019](https://arxiv.org/abs/1907.05321)
 - Inspired by transformer architectures for time series forecasting
 - Built with PyTorch framework

----

-**Disclaimer**: This model is for research and educational purposes only.
-Past performance does not guarantee future results.
-Always conduct your own research before making investment decisions.